AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 2.md

 When fluid properties are taken into account do flow velocity calculations, we use hydraulic conductivity, which can be derived from permeability, fluid viscosity and density

 The real subsurface is complex, in other words, heterogeneous.
+Heterogeneous material means conductivity varies spatially.
+We also have homogeneous material, in which conductivity is equal for all locations.

+We also have anisotropy.
+This implies that the value of conductivity at a location depends on the direction.
+If it does not, i.e. the value is the same for all directions, we call this isotropic.

+3 types of heterogeneity
+- Leyered heterogeneity: each layer has homogeneous and isotropic K, but differences between layers.
+Common in sedimentary types of rocks